NREL/REopt_API/README.md

 ## Step 7: Starting API server and Celery workers
 First, one must define some local environment variables.
-Open a new file in the root directory of the API and include:
+Open a new file called `.env` in the root directory of the API and include:
 ```
 DEPLOY_CURRENT_PATH="/full/path/to/MY-API-FOLDER"
 APP_ENV="local"